ImagineLearning-Public/MobileDevice/README.md

 ## Usage

+### SingleSync

 See SingleSync demo which uses iTunes house arrest service to transfer files to an app's (Sandbox)/Library/Caches directory.

 Example: Copy directory from local to app sandbox on device

 	SingleSync.exe -s "C:\temp\Caches" -d "/Library/Caches/" -b "com.ImagineLearning.SomeAppName"

+### MultiSync

+Same concept as SingleSync but it's a GUI tool that syncs a directory to every iPad that is visible in iTunes.

 ## License